 Only Ocean City and West Wildwood school districts did not see a funding cut.

 The reductions in state aid are the latest installments on a seven-year phase-out of state adjustment funds that will leave Cape May County school districts by fiscal year 2025, according to the Education Law Center (ELC), collectively down $25 million from the level of funding they received in fiscal year 2018.
-See nearby graph of annual cuts since 2018, and county map showing cumulative losses of funding as a percentage of each district’s 2018 total budget.
+See nearby graph of annual cuts since 2018, and a county map showing cumulative losses of funding as a percentage of each district’s 2018 total budget.

 In Cape May County, the greatest impact of the reductions is concentrated in the four township school districts (Dennis, Lower, Middle and Upper townships), Wildwood and Lower Cape May Regional.
 These five municipal districts, plus the county’s one regional district, absorbed 98% of the aid reductions that began in fiscal year 2019.